xiemingzhi/xiemingzhi.github.io/_posts/2020-04-30-setup-gitlab-ci-unit-and-integration.md

 Replace REGISTER_TOKEN with the token you get from gitlab web console.
 Replace your.domain.com with the url you use to access gitlab.
 I am using the docker image node:10.20.1-jessie because the project is a vuejs/node project, feel free to change it to whatever suits you, see hub.docker.com.

 Commit the code.
 The initial commit of the code does not contain a `.gitlab-ci.yml` file so the CI/CD build will fail.

+## Setup unit testing (test:unit)
+Usually unit testing is used to test whether functions or single pieces work as intended.
+Always make sure the tests work in your local dev environment

+See [vue unit testing guide](https://vue-test-utils.vuejs.org/guides/getting-started.html) for how to write your first unit tests for vue.

 Create a `.gitlab-ci.yml` with the following contents:
 ```
 image: node:10.20.1-jessie